collective/collective.dynamicmosaic/README.rst

 you can re-use page layouts and page elements and let a run-time logic adapter decide on the combinations of these.

+Typical applications would include personalized landing pages with tiles chosen and ordered in a way that reflects known user characteristics, or workspace dashboards that vary tile presentation based on content structure and recent activity.

 Using collective.dynamicmosaic
 ==============================